Geometrical and Kinematic Parameters of the Jet of the Blazar S5 0716+71 in a Helical-Jet Model: Determination of the geometrical parameters of a helical jet

-A nature of jet components is still debated.
-Within this paper various objects can be considered as jet components.
-If the whole jet produces emission then elementary volume is the jet component.
-Plasmoids or shock fronts result in jet consisting of separate emitting parts.
-We also can call these parts by the jet components without doing distinguish in their nature.
-We suppose that jet components move with same speed to retain the helical structure for a rather long time.
-We assume that the jet matter lies on the surface of an imaginary cone and forms a helix originating at some distance $d_0$ from the cone's apex (Fig.~\ref{fig:fig_1}, top and middle panels).
-Note, that the jet vertex located closely to the cone's apex may have parabolic shape.
-But length of this region much less then distances considering in this paper.
+Let us suppose that a jet component is located on the surface of a cone and follows a helical curve beginning at some distance from the vertex of the cone (Fig.~\ref{fig:fig1}a).
+The vertex of this cone may not coincide with the position of the central supermassive black hole or the position of the physical beginning of the jet.
+The latter probably has a parabolic shape, but the size of this region is substantially smaller than the distances considered in this study.

-A coordinate system with the beginning at the cone's apex is introduced.
-Note that point O may not coincide with position of the supermassive black hole or position of the jet physical beginning.
-The axis OZ is directed along the line of sight and the axis OX is along the projection of the cone axis OA onto the plane of the sky.
-The half-opening angle of the cone and angle between the cone axis and the line of sight are denoted by $\xi$ and $\theta_0$, respectively. \citet{List13} determined $\text{PA}_\text{in}$ as a flux density-weighted average of all component position angles in the angular region from 0.15 to 1~mas from the core.
-Unlike them, for simplicity, we take that the position angle of an inner component is measured at the moment of reaching the distance $d$ from the cone's apex.
-The second value setting the component position on the cone's surface is the azimuth angle $\varphi$ which is defined as an angle between the planes OXZ and OAB.
-When the jet helix moves outside, the angle $\varphi$ of each subsequent component reaching the distance $d$ differs from the previous one.
-This causes variations in $\text{PA}_\text{in}$.
-When $\theta_0<\xi$ the line of sight lies inside the jet helicoid.
-Then, over the period of $\varphi$ variations the value of the inner jet position angle $\text{PA}_\text{in}$ varies by $360^\circ$.
-This is not in agreement with observational data on the blazar S5~0716+71 \citep[]{Bach05, List13}.
-Therefore, in this paper we consider only the case of $\theta_0>\xi$.
+We introduce a coordinate system with its origin at the cone vertex.
+The OZ axis is directed along the line of sight and the OX axis along the projection of the cone axis OA onto the plane of the sky.
+The opening angle of the cone and the angle between the cone axis and the line of sight are denoted $\xi$ and $\theta_0$, respectively.
+All information about angles is given in degrees. \citet{Lister13} determined PA$_\text{in}$ as the mean flux-density-weighted position angles of all the jet features located at distances of $0.15-1$~mas from the core.
+In contrast to this, we will simply consider the position angles of components measured at the time when they reach a distance $d$ from the cone vertex.
+Note that the concept of the ``inner jet'' refers to that part of the jet located out to some distance from the VLBI core, usually specified in various studies to be $1-2$~mas.
+Another quantity specifying the position of a component on the surface of the cone is the azimuth angle $\varphi$, defined as the angle between the OXZ and OAB$_1$ planes.
+As the jet material moves outward, the angle $\varphi$ for each successive component reaching the distance $d$ differs from that for the previous component, leading to variations in PA$_\text{in}$.
+When $\theta_0<\xi$, the line of sight is inside the helical path formed by the jet.
+In this case, the inner-jet position angle PA$_\text{in}$ varies by $360^\circ$ over the period of variations of $\varphi$, which does not agree with the observations of \citet{Bach05, Lister13}.
+Therefore, we have restricted our consideration to the case $\theta_0<\xi$.